AndFroSwe/multibodysystem/README.md

 TODO: Make connections end at edges of masses.

 TODO: When importing simulation data from Simulink, automise time scale to match desired fps of animation (right now adaptive step length cant be used).

+TODO: Allow rotation and translation at the same time